smcmanis/chameleon/README.md

 $ chameleon-data format --ftype mat --fpath /path/to/data.mat --name foo
 ```

 This command will produce two files.
-One for the covariate data `X_foo.pkl` and another for the targets `y_foo.npy`.
+One for the features `X_foo.pkl` and another for the targets `y_foo.npy`.
 They will be located in the `proc_data` folder of the current working directory.
 The folder will be created if it doesn't already exist.

 ### 2. Create cross-validation partitions